 1968 - The Benjamin F. White Senior House, 110 Maluli Drive, Oxford.
 Architect unknown.
 Deeded to heirs.
 Sold in 2009 to Kitty M. and Ronald R. Roberts Sr. Deeded in 2013 to heir Carol Strother.
 For sale in 2016.

 1969 - The W. R. Isom House, 30 Windsong Place, Whispering Pines NC.
 Designed by architect Stephen R. Isom for his parents.
 Commissioned 1968.
 Sold around 1980 to Robert T. and Anne B. Allen.
 Sold in 2008 to Steven Kartholl.
 Sold in 2013 to Davis Stone.
 Sold in 2015 to Samuel L. and Lucy Grist III.
+For sale in 2018.

 1969 - The Mrs. Julian F. Barnes House, 30 Barrett Road West, Pinehurst NC.
 Designed by Austin and Faulk of Southern Pines for the widow of a US military General.
 Built by Roy Newton.
 Mechanical engineer, James Hollis of Laurinburg.
 Landscaping, Clarendon Gardens of Pinehurst.
 Structural: Gardner Elsevier and Kline of Durham.
 Photo by Gordon Schenck.
 Featured in the June 1965 NC Architect.
 Sold in 1997 to Marion H. and James A. McNair.